-For the year ended December 31, 2017, the Company incurred \$57,000 of OTTI losses on an ETF included in common stock that was impaired during the second quarter of 2017 and subsequently sold during in the third quarter of 2017.
-During 2016 the Company recognized \$213,000 of OTTI losses on two securities that were impaired and subsequently sold during the last three months of 2016.
+For the year ended December 31, 2016, the Company incurred \$0.2 million of OTTI losses on two securities that were impaired and subsequently sold during the last three months of 2016.
+During 2015 the Company did not recognize any impairment losses.
 Adverse investment market conditions, or poor operating results of underlying investments, could result in impairment charges in the future.